Jump to:

 In splenectomized patients

-Decrease in certain bone parameters related to Gaucher disease type 11,2,a
+Decrease in certain bone parameters related to Gaucher disease type 11,2

 Patients reporting bone pain